 If you see a mistake in your credit report, contact both the credit reporting company and the company that gave them the information.
 Explain what is wrong and why.
 You can send a dispute to both, along with any proof you have.
 However, in some cases, the company providing the information does not have to verify it.

-Here are some strategies you can use to improve your credit score:
+From timely payments to managing your credit utilization ratio, here are some of the key strategies you can use to improve your credit report:

 The Bottom Line